AviatrixSystems/Docs/HowTos/SAML_Integration_Google_IDP.rst

 .. _google_idp_metadata:

-Retrieve Google IDP metadata
+Retrieve Google IdP metadata
 ############################

    Scroll down to `Option 2`.
-Click the `Download` button next to the `IDP metadata` label.
+Click the `Download` button next to the `IdP metadata` label.

    |imageStep2|

-   The IDP metadata text will be used to configure the Aviatrix SP Endpoint.
+   The IdP metadata text will be used to configure the Aviatrix SP Endpoint.

 .. _google_saml_app2: